More Belize Info Swim Home Blue Water News Facebook! Contact Us Payment Center Waivers

 DAY ONE: BELIZE CITY

-Our group arrives to Belize International Airport and transfers by van into Belize City, the primary port of Belize.
+Our group arrives to Belize International Airport and transfers by van to the Black Orchid Resort.
 After getting settled into

-our guesthouse we will enjoy a dinner together followed by an orientation to our Belizean Adventure.
+our accommodations, we will enjoy a dinner together followed by an orientation to our Belizean Adventure.
 Overnight: double occupancy rooms with private bathrooms

 DAY TWO: LAMANAI RUINS TO YAMWITS LODGE

 Today's adventure begins as we head north by charter bus to the Orange Walk District where we'll begin our tour of Lamanai, "the submerged crocodile."
 We'll travel by motorboat up the New River to this ancient site looking for marsh residents such as herons, birds of prey and crocodiles along the way.
 Lamanai has a rich history beginning in 1500 B.C. to 1650 AD, making it the longest occupation of any Mayan site studied to date.
 We will have a special guided tour of the ruins before heading west to our next stop along the Hummingbird Highway.

 Overnight: Yamwits Lodge: in a creole family owned lodge specializing in local Belizean cuisine.

 Joy Smith and her family will host our group tonight.
 Double-triple-quad occupancy rooms with private and shared bathrooms